AI Policy Exchange

-Article by Vihang Jumle, Project Officer at TRAFFIC (wildlife trade monitoring network), World Wildlife Fund India
+by Vihang Jumle, Project Officer, TRAFFIC India, World Wildlife Fund

 20 December, 1922 marked an important transition in the history of employment.
 As the winter mist settled on the dawn-lit streets of Brooklyn Heights in New York, the city and its many residents stood wide awake to witness the dramatic and historic end of natural fire engines.
 As the clamour of hooves and neighs of Engine Company 205’s horses broke the morning silence and marched to the ultimate ceremony at Brooklyn Borough Hall, the world embraced the motorised car and all its possibilities.
 With a long stint of over 50 years, horses, which until that day were used to pull the fire engines, lost their jobs to technology.
 Unfortunately, so did numerous horsemen, stable workers, and trainers.